-The next step is to make the useable.
+The next step is to make the data useable.
 You want information in a format that can be used naturally in copy.
 For example, job titles should all be capitalized and put in the format [Department] [Rank], rather than [Rank], [Department].
 That way, when the field is called in your email, it reads “You know as a Marketing Manager…”, instead of “You know as a Manager, Marketing…”

 Test for Reality

 Most marketers do some form of testing.
 They might do some preliminary testing to optimize design or copy.
-They probable do at least a basic test send before they launch a campaign in their system.
+They probably do at least a basic test send before they launch a campaign in their system.
 Most marketers don’t, however, take this testing far enough.

-Marketers have to test their emails for real world use.
+Marketers have to test their emails for real-world use.
 That means checking an email out in a single email client or halfheartedly clicking your way through an email and landing page simply doesn’t cut it.

 Real-world users don’t use emails as intended.
-They most don’t just open the email, click the download button, and fill out the form.
+Most don’t just open the email, click the download button, and fill out the form.
 More realistically, they open the email, click a link, hit the back button, leave the page, come back, read a little more, click another link, view your home page, go back to the email, and then fill out the form.
 When testing an email, perform similar other-than-intended combinations of actions – it’s often through this that you uncover unnoticed issues.